-Taking a full backup of Mac OS X is the easiest thing that any one can do.
+Taking a full backup of Mac OS X is the easiest thing that anyone can do.
 However, you need an external drive with enough storage capacity to take the backup.
-You can create a partition in external drive if you want to keep other files as well.
-For example, If you have a MacBook with 128GB storage and a 1TB external hard drive, you can simply create a partition with 128GB storage in external drive, and use that for backup.
+You can create a partition on the external drive if you want to keep other files as well.
+For example, If you have a MacBook with 128GB storage and a 1TB external hard drive, you can simply create a partition with 128GB storage on an external drive, and use that for backup.
 You can keep the backup storage size more if you want, but it’s not very useful.

-Try to keep large files, like Movies, Games etc. in separate partition (do not include with backup).
-Back up is very useful when you are switching from one Mac to another.
-You can restore from the backup, and all your system settings, files and history get restored, even the wallpaper, and the large files can be transferred manually.
+Try to keep large files, like Movies, Games etc. in a separate partition (do not include with backup).
+Backup is very useful when you are switching from one Mac to another.
+You can restore from the backup, and all your system settings, files, and history get restored, even the wallpaper and the large files can be transferred manually.